AlekseyDesign/Sudoku/README.md

 Difficulty lies in fact that you can use only authorized libraries.

-Also, the entire syntax is checked for norminette.
+Also, entire syntax is checked for norminette.